matthewllthomas/matthewllthomas.github.io/teaching/index.md

 I am currently part of the team delivering the [MSc in Applied Data Science and Statistics](https://www.exeter.ac.uk/postgraduate/taught/datascience/applieddatamsc/) and am the Programme Director of the new [MSc in Environmental Intelligence](https://www.exeter.ac.uk/postgraduate/courses/datascience/envint/) due to start in October 2023.

-### Lecturing and tutorials t2
+### Lecturing and tutorials

-Below is a summary of the
+Below is a summary of my undergraduate and postgraduate teaching experience.

 | Year        | Semester          | Module |
 |:-------------|:--------------|:------|